abegong/did_you_miss_me/README.md

     * api.missify_dataframe -> DataframeMissingnessModifier.modify
     * Pull ColumnMissingnessParams and related code into its own file

-* Refactor tests to match new code organization
+* Refactor tests to match new code organization (no more plans; generators and modifiers in their own directories)
 * Split up MissingFakerDataframeGenerator.create: it has too many parameters and code paths
 * Figure out how to add random seeds that'll work for Faker and numpy
+* Move add_missingness from the `generate` step for a generator back upstream into its "plan."

 ### New features
 * Create an TimestampsAndIDsWidget